 Before you pick the HDHP that’s right for your business, you should consider healthcare cost averages, the diversity and general health affairs of your workforce, inflation prices, your health benefits budget, and other controlling factors to the best of your ability.

 At this point, you may be wondering how to offset some of the costs your employees may encounter with an HDHP.
 Despite its low monthly premiums, the challenge with an HDHP is how expensive healthcare can become when your employees need it.

 To help lessen the blow of an unexpected out-of-pocket cost, you can pair HDHPs with supplemental health benefits to pay for eligible expenses, such as integrated HRAs, health insurance stipends, or HSAs.

 Let’s take a closer look at each of these benefits below so you can better understand how they work for employers.

 If you’re looking to lower overall healthcare costs and lessen the high deductible impact of your HDHP, an integrated HRA, also known as a group coverage HRA (GCHRA), can help.

-Integrated HRAs are so named because they are integrated with a traditional group health insurance plan.
-This type of HRA is used to supplement the group insurance health plan by reimbursing employees tax-free for eligible expenses that aren’t fully paid for by their health plan.
+You can integrate a GCHRA with a traditional group health insurance plan, including HDHPs.
+Employers use this type of HRA to supplement the group insurance health plan by reimbursing employees tax-free for eligible expenses not fully paid for by their health plan.

-Many employers choose to pair an HDHP with a tax-advantaged fund like HSAs or HRAs to offer additional savings to their employees.
-Examples of eligible expenses include copays, co-insurance, and expenses paid before the deductible is met.
+Many employers pair an HDHP with a tax-advantaged fund like HSAs or HRAs to offer additional savings to their employees.
+Examples of eligible expenses include copays, coinsurance, and expenses paid before an employee meets their deductible.